akka/akka/akka-docs/src/main/paradox/stream/operators/ActorFlow/ask.md

 **emits** when the futures (in submission order) created by the ask pattern internally are completed

-**backpressure** when the number of futures reaches the configured parallelism and the downstream backpressure
+**backpressures** when the number of futures reaches the configured parallelism and the downstream backpressures

 **completes** when upstream completes and all futures have been completed and all elements have been emitted

-**fails** when the passed in an actor terminates, or a timeout exceeds in any of the asks performed
+**fails** when the passed-in actor terminates, or when any of the `ask`s exceed a timeout

 **cancels** when downstream cancels